pretix/pretix-docs/docs/tutorial/products.md

 This takes us to a detailed overview of the status of the "Standard ticket" quota.

 Our speaker ticket needs to be assigned to a quota, too.
-We will now navigate back to the quotas page and click the :btn-icon:fontawesome-solid-plus: Create a new quota: button.
+We will now navigate back to the quotas page and click the :btn-icon:fa3-plus: Create a new quota: button.
 We will name the new quota "Speaker ticket" and set its number to 100 because that is the expected number of speakers at our event.
 In the list of products, we will check the box next to "Speaker ticket".

 ### Quotas for variants

 Our sticker product needs three different quotas: one for each product variant.
-We will navigate back to the quotas page and click the :btn-icon:fontawesome-solid-plus: Create a new quota: button.
+We will navigate back to the quotas page and click the :btn-icon:fa3-plus: Create a new quota: button.
 We will call the new quota "Sticker purple" and set the total capacity to 100 because that is the number of stickers in that color that we're going to sell.

 Then, we will select "Sticker - Purple" in the list of products.